brentmannarino/brentmannarino.github.io/_posts/2017-04-18-hello-jekyll.md

 ---
 layout: post
-title: 'Create your own cryptocurrency using Ethereum DApss'
+title: 'Create your own cryptocurrency using Ethereum DApps'
 subtitle: 'Intro about how to create a simple cryptocurrency using Ethereum DApps'
 date: 2017-09-17
 categories: ethereum